yshalsager/developing-android-apps-with-kotlin-notes/Lesson 09 - Behind the Scenes.md

 ***

-### Offline Caching Summary

-* [Caching](https://searchstorage.techtarget.com/definition/cache) is a process of storing data fetched from a network on a device's storage.
-Caching lets your app access data when the device is offline, or if your app needs to access the same data again.
-* The best way for your app to store structured data on a device's file system is to use a local SQLite database. `Room` is an SQLite object-mapping library, meaning that it provides an abstraction layer over SQLite.
-Using `Room` is the recommended best practice for implementing offline caching.
-* A repository class isolates data sources, such as `Room` database and web services, from the rest of the app.
-The repository class provides a clean API for data access to the rest of the app.
-* Using repositories is a recommended best practice for code separation and architecture.
-* When you design an offline cache, it's a best practice to separate the app's network, domain, and database objects.
-This strategy is an example of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
-* To add offline-support to an app, add a local database using `Room`.
-Implement a repository to manage and access the `Room` database.
-In the `ViewModel`, fetch and display the data directly from the repository instead of fetching the data from the network.
-* Use a database refresh strategy to insert and update the data in the local database.
-In a database refresh, the local database is updated or refreshed to keep it in sync with data from the network.
-* To update your app's UI data automatically when the data in the database changes, use observable queries with a return value of type [`LiveData`](https://developer.android.com/reference/androidx/lifecycle/LiveData.html) in the DAO.
-When the `Room` database is updated, `Room` runs the query in background to update the associated `LiveData`.

-***

 ### [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) for the background

 [`WorkManager`](https://developer.android.com/arch/work) is one of the [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/) and part of [Android Jetpack](http://d.android.com/jetpack). `WorkManager` is for background work that's deferrable and requires guaranteed execution: